JackSzwergold/Writing/memories/Nephew Being Bullied by His Own Parents with a Dog.md

 By Jack Szwergold

 It was an odd period in the family: My sister, her husband and children moved back to Brooklyn a few years before.
 They lived on Ocean Avenue near Neck Road.
-The apartment was decent, but one day—while walking back home—my sister saw a splattering of blood on the sidewalk near a payphone on the corner and flipped out.
-She needed to move.
-Desperately.
+The apartment was decent, but one day—while walking back home from running errands—my sister saw a splatter of blood on the sidewalk near a payphone on the corner and flipped out.
+She desperately needed to move.

-So my father heard about this, talked to the superintendent of the building and was able to hook them up with a decent apartment in our building that was just one floor above us.
+So my father heard about this from her, talked to the superintendent of the building and was able to hook them up with a decent apartment in our building that was just one floor above us.

-Despite the close proximity, each family kept it’s distance… For the most part… And things were seemingly decent.
-I could go out and play with friends in the neighborhood, and my sister and her family were not completely up our collective asses all the time.
+Despite the close proximity, each family—for the most part—kept it’s distance… And things were seemingly decent and balanced in some ways.
+I could go out and play with friends in the neighborhood without the incessant meddling and interference my brother his wife was more apt to do.
+And my sister and her family were not completely up our collective asses all the time telling us how to live.

 One day I was bored and headed up to my sister’s apartment.
-Her husband had just come back from jogging.
-He was shirtless and smoking a joint as he posed my nephew on their couch for a picture.
+Her husband had just come back from jogging and was shirtless and smoking a joint as he propped up my nephew on their couch–like a doll—for a picture he wanted to take.

 “Hey Jack!
 Check this out!” he said as he waved me into the living room.